mrkkrp/char-menu/README.md

 ## Various methods to insert a Unicode symbol in Emacs

-Let's skip copying characters from a file or web-page — it's just too inefficient.
+Let's skip copying characters from file or web-page—it's just too inefficient.

 One method to insert arbitrary characters is to use `key-translation-map`,